libonomy/aphelion-staking/scripts/gitian-keys/README.md

-## PGP keys of Gitian builders and Tendermint Developers
+## PGP keys of Gitian builders and Aphelion Developers

 The file `keys.txt` contains fingerprints of the public keys of Gitian builders and active developers.